Skip to main content

 "1.
 Security guards will perform the following functions:

-Interested
+Interested parties

 Details

-• NIF/DNI/NIE/PASSPORT, Name and Surname
+• NIF / DNI / NIE /PASSPORT, Name and Surname

-• Vehicle details, if applicable
+• Vehicle data, if applicable

 • Biometric data (fingerprint), if applicable

-• Information related to judicial notifications or rulings
+• Information regarding notifications or court rulings

 Treatments